- Log in to post comments

 Now, she’s spent the last two decades supporting teachers who are using technology to inspire students.
 Teachers are looking for technology ideas now more than ever, and there are so many ways edtech can enrich learning.

-“We’re seeing teachers come to trainings who never expected to use technology, but now they see it have more of an impact in their classroom they thought it would,” she says.
+“We’re seeing teachers come to trainings who never expected to use technology, but now they see it have more of an impact in their classroom than they thought it would,” she says.
 “Every teacher has to be a technology teacher.”

 Here are some of the ways Fisher is finding that apps are serving teachers.

-Even teachers who are already familiar with the video discussion tool, may not realize that flipgrid allows for screen sharing.
+Even teachers who are already familiar with the video discussion tool, may not realize that Flipgrid allows for screen sharing.
 This feature is great for teachers who want to share examples from their screen while recording the lesson.

 Lots of teachers have been using Kahoot for immediate classroom assessments, but did you know you can assign Kahoot to be taken at home using Kahoot Challenge mode?
 You can also turn off the timer and allow students to work at their own pace.
 In addition, students who don't have devices with the app can access it through a browser.
 Also, look for Study Leagues, which allow students to study together.